Steal Away (Robbie Dupree song)

 "Steal Away" is a song by American singer Robbie Dupree, from his 1980 debut album Robbie Dupree.
 Released as the first single from the album, it became his biggest hit, peaking at No. 6 on the U.S. Billboard Hot 100 and No. 5 on the Adult Contemporary chart.
 In Canada, the song reached No. 14 on the Pop chart and spent three weeks at No. 2 on the Adult Contemporary chart.

 In 2009, VH1 ranked "Steal Away" placed at No. 64 on their retrospective list 100 Greatest One-Hit Wonders of the 80s.
 This is despite Dupree having had a second top 40 hit with his No. 15-peaking single "Hot Rod Hearts".

 History and song information

 The song was released by Dupree in 1980.
 It immediately charted in the top 20, becoming a big hit during the summer of 1980 and the driving force on his debut album.
-John D'Agostino of the Los Angeles Times described the song as "a blatant, wimpy rip-off of the Michael McDonald/Kenny Loggins' composition "What a Fool Believes".
-The Washington Post noted similarities in both Dupree's vocal style and backing keyboards to "What A Fool Believes", mentioning that McDonald's publishers sought legal action, although McDonald himself did not accuse Dupree of stealing his song.
+In 1991, John D'Agostino of the Los Angeles Times described the song as "a blatant, wimpy rip-off of the Michael McDonald/Kenny Loggins' composition "What a Fool Believes".
+The Washington Post noted similarities in both Dupree's vocal style and backing keyboards to "What a Fool Believes", mentioning that McDonald's publishers sought legal action, although McDonald himself did not accuse Dupree of stealing his song.

+In 2014 the song was used in the pilot episode of American television comedy drama series Red Oaks.

-In 2017, the song was used in the American television crime drama series, Better Call Saul, in season 3, episode 10, titled "Lantern."
+In 2017 the song was used in the American television crime drama series, Better Call Saul, in season 3, episode 10, titled "Lantern."